Impact on sexuality and intimacy

-For most women, sex is more than arousal, intercourse and orgasms.
+For most people, sex is more than arousal, intercourse and orgasms.
 It involves feelings of intimacy and acceptance, as well as being able to give and receive love.
 Although sexual intercourse may not always be possible, closeness and sharing can still be part of your relationship.

 Changes to your body can affect the way you feel about yourself (your self-esteem) and make you feel self-conscious.
 You may feel less confident about who you are and what you can do.
-Give yourself time to adapt to any changes.
+Give yourself time to get used to any changes.
 Try to see yourself as a whole person (body, mind and personality) instead of focusing on the parts that have changed.

 Tips for managing sexual changes

 - Enjoy other physical touch with your partner without having sexual intercourse to maintain intimacy.
 Try touching, hugging, massaging, holding hands and having a bath together.